defvs/monsterutilities/Readme.md

 ### Catalog

 The Catalog provides an overview of all Tracks ever released on the label with extensive filtering possibilities.

-> Tip: You can customize which columns to show by clicking on the `+` in the top right
+_Tip: You can customize which columns to show by clicking the `+` in the top right of the table._

 ![Catalog](assets/screenshots/catalog.png)
 ![Catalog filtering](assets/screenshots/filtering.png)